programmfabrik/fylr-gitbook/for-system-administrators/migration/best-practice.md

 * This is an expected API error during the restore process
 * It happens when files are uploaded
-* If records are restored which have multiple history versions, the same file is not stored multiple times, but the same file is reused
+* If records are restored which have multiple history versions, the same file is not stored multiple times, but it is reused
 * Each file has a reference which is derived from the EAS ID of the source instance, and this reference is stored in the database
 * If a file with the same reference is uploaded again, this special API error returns the file ID in the target instance
 * If you see this message in the log, **it can be ignored**